logzio/logzio-python-handler/README.md

 ## Tested Python Versions

-Travis CI will build this handler and test against:
+CI will build this handler and test against:

 - "3.5"
 - "3.6"